 Students working with epidemiology faculty receive practical, hands-on training, develop in-depth expertise, and gain considerable real-world epidemiological experience.
 The faculty have strong relationships with a network of professional epidemiologists at the local, state and national level who assist with mentoring students and collaborate on research projects.
 Our geographical location enables students to complete internships in a wide range of local public, private and not-for-profit work environments.
 Interested students have the opportunity to serve as funded research assistants on faculty projects.
 These opportunities enable students to expand their research skills under the mentorship of expert epidemiologists.

 Our graduates often work in state or local public health agencies and government agencies as epidemiologists and often assume positions as analysts and project managers.
 Other epidemiology graduates work in comprehensive cancer centers and other health care systems, while others go into not-for-profit organizations and academic research centers, as research analysts, project coordinators, clinical research staff, and program evaluators.
 In addition, private sector industry hires our graduates in positions such as research analysts, research staff, and project managers.

-Graduates from our program have diverse and exciting careers, ranging from roles as local, state, and national epidemiologists in a variety of public agencies, to leadership positions in non-governmental agencies, to management roles in a wide variety of academic and research units.
-They also carry out research and regulatory roles in private industry.
+Graduates from our programs have diverse and exciting careers, ranging from roles as epidemiologists in a variety of local, state, and national public agencies, researchers at major health care centers, faculty members in academic institutions and universities, to leadership positions in non-governmental agencies, to management roles in a wide variety of academic, research and private sector settings.